siderolabs/talos/website/content/v1.6/talos-guides/network/predictable-interface-names.md

     network:
       interfaces:
         - deviceSelector:
-            # This should select any hardware ethernet interface.
+            # This should select any hardware Ethernet interface.
 If you have just one, it will be selected.
             type: ether
             kind: ''
           # Any configuration can follow, e.g.: